TelethonKids/biometrics/README.md

 ### Installing

-The Telethon Kids Institute biometrics package can be installed with:
+The Telethon Kids Institute biometrics package can be installed

-    devtools::install_github("TelethonKids/biometrics")
+    with:

+    devtools::install_github("TelethonKids/biometrics", build_vignettes = TRUE)

 ### Creating an new document